Home

 • You’re bored and need something to do

-• You want to meet potential friends or romantic interests
+• You want to meet potential friends or dates

-• You want to try out a new role to see how you would like it
+• You want to experiment with a new role or identity

 • What are your physical or energy limitations?